 The Iray Bridge API component also allows creation of a snapshot context which works analogous to render contexts but can be used to save a very efficient snapshot of a scene on the server.
 The snapshot can later be imported off-line on the server, just like a regular scene, to provide features like batch rendering.
 The snapshot contexts also use the default Iray Bridge application address and security token configured on the IIray_bridge_client API component and can also be overridden per snapshot context by setting the options bridge_address and bridge_security_token.

 Iray Bridge can use hardware decoded H.264 for streaming images from the server.
 This feature is provided by loading the nvcuvid_video_decoder.dll/so plugin on the client.
-Note that the client must have an NVIDIA GPU that supports hardware H.264 decoding and that the maximum resolution that is supported varies depending on the capabilities of the GPU.
-A software fallback for H.264 decoding is currently not available.
+This plugin provides hardware H.264 decoding on NVIDIA GPUs that supports this.
+Note that the maximum resolution that is supported varies depending on the capabilities of the GPU.
+A software H.264 decoder fall-back can be provided by loading the ffmpeg_video_decoder.dll/so.
+The software decoder will automatically be used if the NVIDIA hardware decoder fails, for instance because no suitable NVIDIA GPU is installed, or because the resolution is too high.

 Alternatively, Iray Bridge can also use any image format supported by Iray for streaming images from the server.
 Loading the freeimage.dll/so plugin provides a large number of image formats that suits different needs and have different size/quality trade-offs such as jpg, png, or exr.
 Loading other image plugins will automatically make the format available for use by Iray Bridge.